-Melona, of Queen's Blade, shoots corrosive breast milk when her boobs are stimulated by hand-shaped, gooey hair extensions.
+Melona, of Queen's Blade, shoots corrosive milk when her chest is stimulated by hand-shaped, gooey hair extensions.
 Yes, it's exactly as weird as it sounds.
-While some people probably find Melona's abilities titillating (get it?), they'd be pretty terrible to have in real life.
+While some people probably find Melona's abilities fascinating, they'd be pretty terrible to have in real life.

-Breast milk isn't just ready to go at all times; it appears after pregnancy and childbirth.
-To be able to do this continuously, Melona would have to have like a billion kids... and her breasts probably hurt like crazy.
+Human milk isn't just ready to go at all times; it appears after pregnancy and childbirth.
+To be able to do this continuously, Melona would have to have like a billion kids.
+Plus, her chest probably hurts constantly.1,39673Is this weird?

-Bobobo-bo Bo-bobo has countless attacks that make use of his luxuriously long nose hair.
+Bobobo-bo Bo-bobo has countless moves that make use of his luxuriously long nose hair.
 There's Nosehair Snake Fist, which involves driving a long, stiff nose hair into someone else's nostril.
-There's the Nosehair Festival – a move using his boogers to attack his enemies.
+There's the Nosehair Festival – a move using his boogers to go after his enemies.
 There's also the Hell Nosehair Drop, which involves grabbing one's opponent by their nose hair and slamming them into the ground.

 Nose hair can be used for peaceful means, too.
 The Nose Hair Bridge is a rainbow bridge that people can cross, made out of (you guessed it) nose hair.
-Hey, no one ever said that anime had to make sense.
+Hey, no one ever said that anime had to make sense .1,134103Is this weird?

-While it does invoke incredible strength, it's got to be pretty difficult to force yourself to cry on command – and those big puffy, stylized tears look like they hurt coming out.
+While it does invoke incredible strength, it's got to be pretty difficult to force yourself to cry on command – and those big puffy, stylized tears look like they hurt coming out.914139Is this weird?